-Most people are aware that Google is one of if not the most influential and powerful search engines of all time and therefore anything that Google chooses to do is of immediate interest and importance to all online marketers in every industry all over the world.
+Most people are aware that Google is one of, if not the most influential and powerful search engines of all time.
+Therefore, anything that Google chooses to do (like when Google changes its algorithm, for instance) is of immediate interest and importance to all online marketers in every industry all over the world.

 When Google changes its algorithm, everyone needs to buck up and pay attention to the effects that these changes will have on the marketing campaigns that they manage.
 The recent changes to the Google algorithm, known as Penguin, have affected the marketing campaigns of a number of companies (good enough to share their findings with fellow advertisers) and these changes may well have affected your campaigns too.
 Have you checked?